bodeoni/episkills/readme.md

 # Learn Python for epidemiology

 This course is currently in progress.
 Updates will be posted weekly through ~Dec 2015.
+I plan to develop these materials into something more conducive to self-study, so check back or sign up for the mailing list at www.episkills.com.

+##Getting started

+I recommend using [Enthought Canopy](https://store.enthought.com/) to install Python.
+Enthought is free, and works on Windows, Mac and Linux.
+It does not require administrative rights to install, and is on some lists for approved installation for government employees.

+After installation, open Enthought and click on the Package Manager button.
+Make sure pandas and numpy are installed by searching for them, and clicking install if needed.
+Then return the welcome screen, and click Editor.
+From there, go to File -> New -> IPython Notebook.
+The Notebook relies heavily on keyboard shortcuts.
+Shift+enter is one you cannot get away without - it executes the code in each cell.
+[This tutorial](http://www.astro.washington.edu/users/vanderplas/Astr599/notebooks/03_IPython_intro) can help you learn more.

 ##Lessons

-1. Basic data skills using pandas
+1. Basic data skills using pandas: indexing and selection, filtering, cleaning data, basic summary statistics.
-2. More advanced data skills using pandas
+2. More advanced data skills using pandas: stratified analysis, binning ages, pivot tables, comparing data sets.
-3. Writing control flows and functions
+3. Writing control flows and functions: for loops, if-then statements, writing functions, dictionaries.

 ## Homework

-1. Practice by yourself
-2. Congressional age analysis
+(More details in the homework folder)

+1. Practice by yourself.
+Apply the skills learned in lesson 1 to your own data.
+Practice using the ipython notebook.
+2. Congressional age analysis.
+Analyze a data set with every member of congress and their ages at election.
-3. Generate fake line list
+3. Generate fake line list.
+Pretend you are teaching an epidemiology class.
+Use control flows and functions to prepare to teach.

 ## Resources